 Transformation of smallholder livestock production in the Northern region of Malawi

-- MICF is working with a significant meat producer to implement a highly innovative project in the Northern region of Malawi.
-This project aims to transform smallholder livestock and ruminant production in the Northern Region of Malawi by setting up a smallholder lead supply chain to process and export a high value, halal certified meat products for the export market, backed up with traceability throughout the value chain.
+MICF is working with a meat producer to implement a highly innovative project in the Northern region of Malawi.
+This project aims to transform smallholder livestock and ruminant production in the Northern Region of Malawi by setting up a smallholder lead supply chain to process high value halal certified meat products for the export market, backed up with traceability throughout the value chain.

-- Ultimately the project provides the potential to develop exports of high quality halal compliant meat products with traceability to the Middle East market from Malawi for the first time and is also expected to improve the incomes of 3,100 smallholder farmers from cattle rearing and create over 95 new jobs.
+Ultimately the project provides the potential to develop exports quality halal compliant meat products that are traceable.
+It is also expected to improve the incomes of 3,100 smallholder farmers from cattle rearing and create over 95 new jobs.